themisir/themisir.com/content/posts/awk-vm.md

 # print result
 ```

-Then the final result is:
+then the finaw wesuwt is:

 ```
 ❯ cat test.txt | ./vm.awk
 120
 ```

-Checking that `fac(5) = 5*4*3*2*1 = 120` is in fact the correct answer.
-Volia!
-I wrote a calculator using a tool used for processing data streams on unix systems.
-The implementation is publicly available here [as a gist](https://gist.github.com/themisir/6947e44e1adf394e673a607fd1b5ebaa) if you want to take a look.
-I also added some handy flags for turning on debug mode, which dumps the VM state after each instruction, letting you "debug" the code and figure out where you have messed up.
+checking that `fac(5) = 5*4*3*2*1 = 120` is in fact the cowwect answew. ( ͡o ω ͡o ) vowia!
+UwU i-i wwote a c-cawcuwatow using a-a toow used fow p-pwocessing data s-stweams on unix s-systems. rawr x3 the impwementation i-is p-pubwicwy avaiwabwe hewe [as a gist](https://gist.github.com/themisir/6947e44e1adf394e673a607fd1b5ebaa) if you want to take a wook. rawr x3 i awso a-added some handy f-fwags fow tuwning o-on debug mode, rawr w-which dumps t-the vm state aftew e-each instwuction, σωσ w-wetting you "debug" t-the code and figuwe out whewe you have messed up.

-I just want to remind that it was all started with the laziness of not bearing to manually lowercase 3 letters.
-If I had done it manually, I would've probably never had to waste time on writing this cursed virtual machine implementation nor this blog post.
-I am glad, I did though!
-I definitely see myself overusing `awk` tool for various purposes in future.
-Mistakes been made.
+i just want to wemind that it was a-aww stawted with t-the waziness of n-nyot beawing to m-manuawwy wowewcase 3 w-wettews. -.- i-if i had done it m-manuawwy, (ˆ ﻌ ˆ)♡ i wouwd've p-pwobabwy nyevew had to waste time on wwiting this cuwsed viwtuaw machine impwementation n-nyow this bwog post. (⑅˘꒳˘) i am gwad, i d-did though! i definitewy see mysewf o-ovewusing `awk` toow fow vawious puwposes in futuwe. ^•ﻌ•^ m-mistakes been m-made.

-Thanks for bearing with me. <3
+thanks fow beawing with me. >_< <3